danielemontecchi/monkyz/README.md

 - relationships: currently only supports one-to-one and many-to-one relationships
 - image upload resize: Resize the image does not change the dpi density
+- the primary key of the table must be called id

 ## Future Additions